Toll Free:

 Fundamentals of Microservices Architecture

-Microservice architecture is a method of software application development services systems that are divided into small, independently deployable services.
+Microservice architecture is a method of software development system that is divided into small, independently deployable services.
 Each service is delimited by a specific business function and interacts with other services through clearly defined APIs.
 This approach contrasts with traditional monolithic architecture, where all components of the application are tightly integrated and deployed together.
 The main goal of Microservices is to increase agility, scalability, and maintainability of software applications.

 Fundamentals of Microservices Architecture